Laadi Ayii Ayamba: Career

 Ayamba started her professional career as a teacher from 1981 to 1991.
 She was then a head-teacher until 2000, where she was reappointed as Officer in charge of Day Nursery Schools by the Ghana Education Service.

 Politics

 Member of parliament

-Ayamba is a member of the National Democratic Congress and she took her seat in parliament as the Member Parliament for the Pusiga Constituency, Upper East Region after being elected over her opponents Simon Akunye Atingban and Osman Aludiba Ayuba who were contesting for the same position.
+Ayamba is a member of the National Democratic Congress, and she took her seat in parliament as the Member of Parliament for the Pusiga Constituency, Upper East Region after being elected over her opponents Simon Akunye Atingban and Osman Aludiba Ayuba who were contesting for the same position.
 She won the election with a total of 15,847 votes out of the 29,592 valid votes, representing 46.78% of the total valid votes.

 ECOWAS

 In 2021, Laadi together with Alexander Kwamena Afenyo-Markin, Abdul-Aziz Ayaba Musah, Johnson Kwaku Adu and Emmanuel Kwasi Bedzrah were sworn in during the Extraordinary Session 2021 of the Parliament of the ECOWAS which happened in Freetown in Sierra Leone.